muru/muru.github.io/_posts/2015-08-28-vim-for-man.md

 Footnote:

 This is my first blog post using [Jekyll](http://jekyllrb.com/).
-Writing it, I have learned quiet a bit, which I will write about in another post soon.
+Writing it, I have learned quite a bit, which I will write about in another post soon.

  [Unix.SE]: http://unix.stackexchange.com
  [Vim.SE]: http://vi.stackexchange.com